Department of Mathematics

 - Internships with area businesses and organizations.

 Through the Mathematics major, you will acquire a core body of mathematical knowledge, develop your quantitative and analytical skills, and, more broadly, learn to present concise logical arguments in both written and oral form.
 A degree in mathematics is excellent preparation for studies in areas as varied as engineering, economics, medicine, finance, teaching, forensics, actuarial sciences, and law.
-The flexibility of the requirements at Huntingdon allows you to customize the degree, or combine your course work with a second major, to better prepare you for your postgraduate plans.
+The flexibility of the requirements at Huntingdon allows you to customize the degree or to combine your coursework with a second major, to prepare you well for your postgraduate plans.